AY2425S2-CS2103T-T11-3/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `ResiConnect` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add a student**
+**Use case: Add a student/staff/external vendor**

 **MSS**

-1. User requests to add a student, along with his details.
+1. User requests to add a student/staff/external vendor, along with his details.
-2. ResiConnect confirms that the student and his details were added.
+2. ResiConnect confirms that the student/staff/external vendor and his details were added.
-3. User requests to list students.
+3. User requests to list student/staff/external vendor.
-4. ResiConnect shows a list of students that includes the latest student added.
+4. ResiConnect shows a list of student/staff/external vendor that includes the latest student added.

+    Use case ends.

 **Extensions**

 * 1a.
 The compulsory fields given by the user was invalid.
     * 1a1.
 ResiConnect shows an error message.

 * 2a.
-The student already exists.
+The student/staff/external vendor already exists.
   Use case ends.

-**Use case: Delete a person**
+**Use case: Delete a student/staff/external vendor**

 **MSS**

-1. User requests to list persons
+1. User requests to list student/staff/external vendor.
-2. AddressBook shows a list of persons
+2. ResiConnect shows a list of student/staff/external vendor.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person in the student/staff/external vendor.
-4. AddressBook deletes the person
+4. ResiConnect deletes the person.

     Use case ends.